 - a.
 In 2011, the Company acquired the Caballo Blanco project held previously by Almaden Minerals Ltd. ("Almaden").
-As part of the consideration, the Company may have to issue up to an additional 0.7 million common shares of the Company upon achievement of certain project milestones.
-As a result, the Company recorded a contingent share consideration of \$3,305 (December 31, 2020 \$3,305).
-Subsequent to the sale of Caballo Blanco to Timmins Gold in fiscal 2014, the terms of these contingent shares remained unchanged.
+As part of the consideration, the Company may have to issue up to an additional 7.0 million common shares of the Company upon achievement of certain project milestones.
+As a result, the Company recorded a contingent share consideration of \$3,305 (December 31, 2022 \$3,305).
+Subsequent to the sale of Caballo Blanco to Timmins Gold in fiscal 2014 and further sale from Timmins Gold to Candelaria Mining Corp. in 2016, the terms of these contingent shares remained unchanged.
 Pursuant to a plan of arrangement the right to receive shares has been transferred to Almadex Minerals Limited. - b.
-The Company was entitled to receive an additional contingent consideration from the 2014 Caballo Blanco sale of \$5.0 million ("Contingent Gain") that would become payable in cash, Timmins Gold shares, or a combination thereof (at the option of Timmins Gold, provided that the Company's ownership in Timmins Gold will not exceed 9.9% at any time) should any of the following events occur prior to October 31, 2019: - The approval of the Project's Environmental Impact Statement from SEMARNAT ("Environmental Permit"); or - A change in beneficial ownership of Timmins Gold of greater than 50%; or - The removal or change, at one time, of a majority of the current members of the Timmins Gold Board of Directors
+The Company was entitled to receive an additional contingent consideration from the 2014 Caballo Blanco sale of \$5.0 million ("Contingent Gain") that would become payable in cash, Timmins Gold shares, or a combination thereof (at the option of Timmins Gold, provided that the Company's ownership in Timmins Gold will not exceed 9.9% at any time) should any of the following events occur prior to October 31, 2019: - The approval of the Project's Environmental Impact Statement from SEMARNAT ("Environmental Permit"); or